by Howard Fosdick © FolkFluteWorld.com

 Many folk flutes are lightweight and portable.
 I'd rather take my plastic recorder or a tin whistle to the beach or on a camping trip than risk a thousand-dollar concert flute to the vagaries of travel and the elements.

-For the price of a dinner, you can buy a folk flute that will keep you entertained for years.
-For the price of one concert instrument, you can build an entire collection.
-Even the financially constrained can enjoy a range of folk flutes and all the variety they offer.
+For the price of a single concert instrument, you can build an entire collection!
+Even if you're financially constrained you enjoy a range of folk flutes and all that they offer.

-This website's goal is to direct you to everything you need to succeed, all of it for free.
-It points you to the best free tutorials and lessons, and links to websites offering free sheet music for thousands of songs.
-We'll give you the advice you need to start, and the links you'll need to become more proficient.
+This website directs you to everything you need to learn and play folk flutes.
+It's all free.
+We point you to the best free tutorials, lessons, and free sheet music for thousands of songs.
+We'll give you the advice you need to start, and the tips you'll need to become more proficient.

-If this article has you wondering whether to take up the ocarina, recorder, tin whistle, or Native American flute, you might find this comparison useful.
+If now you're wondering whether to take up the ocarina, recorder, tin whistle, or Native American flute, you might find my comparison useful.